Indian language

 This is our collection of links to Pawnee folktales and traditional stories that can be read online.
 We have indexed our American Indian folklore section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Pawnee tribe, the traditional stories of the the Arikara and other Plains Indian tribes are very similar.
+In particular, though these legends come from the Pawnee tribe, the traditional stories of the other Plains Indians like the Arikara and Lakota are very similar.

 This means "Father Above" in the Pawnee language, and is the Pawnee name for the Creator (God.)
 Sometimes the